alephdata/memorious/docs/buildingcrawler.md

 *Note: In case of large crawlers, it's better to use [the context datastore](#the-datastore) directly to store crawled data to make sure the task queue doesn't run out of memory.*

-#### Storing in Aleph
+#### Storing documents in Aleph

-The [alephclient](https://github.com/alephdata/alephclient) package provides a method named `aleph_emit` to push crawled documents from a Memorious crawler into an
+The [alephclient](https://github.com/alephdata/alephclient) package provides a method named `aleph_emit_document` to push crawled documents from a Memorious crawler into an
 Aleph dataset.

 The following data items can be passed into the `aleph_client` method inside the `data` dictionary: